Ben Shneiderman: Designing the User Interface

 These guidelines are frequently taught in courses on Human-Computer Interaction.

 The Craft of Information Visualization: Readings and Reflections, 2003

 In 2003, Ben Bederson and Shneiderman coauthored the book "The Craft of Information Visualization: Readings and Reflections".
-Included in Chapter 8: Theories for Understanding Information Visualization in this book are five goals of theories for HCI practitioners and researchers, which read:
+Included in Chapter 8: Theories for Understanding Information Visualization in this book are five goals of theories for HCI practitioners and researchers, which are:

 The typical goals of theories are to enable practitioners and researchers to: